Skip to main content

 The Verdict

 Grey's is not just a fallback option for guests who couldn't get into The Dining Room (Creative).
 That's the misconception worth correcting before you book.
-Yes, it sits within Whatley Manor Hotel and shares executive chef Ricki Weston across both kitchens, but Grey's operates with its own identity: a globally influenced small-plates menu, a Parisian brasserie atmosphere, and a price point that makes it the more accessible entry into one of Wiltshire's most serious cooking operations.
+Yes, it sits within Whatley Manor Hotel and shares executive chef Ricki Weston across both kitchens, but Grey's operates with its own identity: a globally influenced small-plates menu, a Parisian brasserie atmosphere, a price point that makes it the more accessible entry into one of Wiltshire's most serious cooking operations.
 If you want to eat well in Malmesbury without the full tasting-menu commitment, Grey's is the place to book.

 The Space

 The room gets the balance right in a way that country-house hotel restaurants often don't.
-Terracotta-tiled floors, blue banquettes, and pale heritage-grey walls with glowing sconces land somewhere between Parisian brasserie and relaxed country-house dining room.
+Terracotta-tiled floors, blue banquettes, pale heritage-grey walls with glowing sconces land somewhere between Parisian brasserie and relaxed country-house dining room.
 It doesn't feel like a hotel overflow space.
-The booth seating is the leading option in the room: more intimate, better for conversation, and worth requesting specifically when you book.
+The booth seating is the leading option in the room: more intimate, better for conversation, worth requesting specifically when you book.
 In summer, the garden adds a genuinely appealing outdoor option that changes the character of the meal.
 For those who've visited once and defaulted to a table in the centre of the room, the booths and the garden are what to try next.

 The scale feels considered.
 This isn't a cavernous hotel dining room where you feel exposed.
 The layout supports the kind of unhurried meal the kitchen is trying to deliver, even if the service pace has occasionally been noted as moving a little faster than the food warrants.